Bill for Phone Encounters and Portal Messages

 When you care for patients and families over the phone or a portal message, you provide a valuable service.
 PCC recommends that you treat every phone note as though it could be a billable service, unless it is for scheduling or clearly related to another appointment.

 PCC has heard from pediatric practices that the smart move is to submit claims for telephone services to all of your insurance carriers–even if you know they won’t pay.
-The industry is changing, and the COVID-19 pandemic is changing the landscape of telemedicine payment.
+The industry is changing, and the COVID-19 pandemic changed the landscape for telemedicine payment.

 As always, check with your insurance providers to review their policies and requirements.